4 Min Read

 It’s never too late to leave a toxic relationship for the sake of your well-being or the well-being of your children.
 The only thing worse than being with a toxic person for five years is being with a toxic person for five years and one week.

-Leaving a toxic relationship can be more difficult than leaving a deteriorating, albeit healthy, relationship for a variety of reasons, such as considerations involving your safety.
-Here’s what you’ll need to do to successfully exit your toxic relationship and start the healing process.
+Leaving a toxic relationship can be more difficult than leaving a deteriorating relationship for a variety of reasons, especially if there are considerations involving your safety.

 1. Assess Your Safety Level First